SurafelFikadu/Project-Vat-and-Service-Charge-Calculator/README.md

 ## PROJECT

-''' A photo taken from the project with '''
 ![project photo 1](./src/img/bg-img-6.png)

-''' A photo taken from the app '''
 ![project photo with answer](./src/img/bg-img-7.png)

 <!-- This is a simple web app that used to calculate the total amount incuding vat and service charge if there is no service charge you can put on the value of service charge 0 or none.